 The sign above your desk reads: ‘Passive and reactive.
 Smiling may be deceiving, over-commitment probable, sabotage possible’

-The Aggressive mover: When you move between the Passive Aggressive and the Power chairs, you remain aggressive.
+The Aggressive mover: When you move between the Aggressive and the Passive Aggressive chairs, you remain aggressive.
+When you sit in the Aggressive chair the aggression comes out of your mouth with rudeness, sarcasm and bullying.
 When you sit in the passive aggressive chair the aggression is in your head, in the arguments you have with people who aren’t there.
-When you sit in the Power chair the aggression comes out of your mouth with rudeness, sarcasm and bullying.

 The sign above your desk reads: ‘I only do people when there is no way around it’.

-The Bitchy mover: When you move between the Pollyanna and the Power chairs, you generally allow others to call the shots.
+The Bitchy mover: When you move from the Pollyanna chair to the Aggressive chair, you generally allow others to call the shots.
 Until you get mad.
 Then you throw your toys with force.
 Then you go back to your corner.
 This can be very confusing for other people.
 No one knows, perhaps not even you, whether you will respond kindly or tell them in no uncertain terms how they take you for granted and who do they think you are!